2025 Annual Meeting & MuseumExpo Open Call for Proposals

 • Names, titles, and institutions were included in the session proposal description or any other space outside of the presenter listing fields.

-• Any or all presenters will not be able to present in person at the AAM 2024 Annual Meeting & MuseumExpo May 16 – 19, 2024 in Baltimore, MD.
-Note: At this time AAM2024 is not a hybrid event and will not have streaming capabilities.
+• Any or all presenters will not be able to present in person at the AAM 2025 Annual Meeting & MuseumExpo May 6 – 9, 2025 in Los Angeles.
+Note: At this time AAM 2025 is not a hybrid event and will not have streaming capabilities.

 Session proposals will be scored using a 1–5-point scoring system.
 The CAC will rate proposals using the following criteria: